 In the writer's view, most discussion of this issue assumes that power in mediation is a monolithic and fixed entity.
-But the reality is that power in mediation comes in many shapes and forms, some of which may balance out others.
+But the reality is that power in mediation comes in many shapes and forms17, some of which may balance out others.
 Consider a simple example: Which is the more powerful at a farm debt mediation: A Big Bank with vast financial resources that has a weak case in law and is represented by a leading senior counsel who, because of the press of High Court appearances, is very underprepared for the mediation or - on the other hand - the small-time farmer indebted to Big Bank whose case in law is strong, who will fight to the death not to be dispossessed of the farm that has been in her family for six generations, and who is represented by a superbly-prepared, lateral-thinking country solicitor experienced in appearing at farm debt mediations?
 It is not at all obvious which party is the more powerful.
-It thus is often difficult to work out who is the more powerful party, and why.
-And power in a mediation may not be static but can move around.
+It thus is often difficult to work out who is the more powerful party, and why18.
+And power in a mediation may not be static but can move around.19

 But the greatest obstacles to power-balancing by a mediator are practical and legal and these obstacles render discussion of power-balancing by mediators entirely academic.
-The practical problem is this: If a mediator disclosed before the mediation - say, in their mediation agreement or at the preliminary conference - that they intended to attempt to level up the parties' power at the mediation, imagine the reaction of a party who had spent a lot of time and money preparing for the
+The practical problem is this: If a mediator disclosed before the mediation - say, in their mediation agreement or at the preliminary conference - that they intended to attempt to level up the parties' power at the mediation, imagine the reaction of a party who had spent a lot of time and money preparing for the mediation, in order to bolster its negotiating power.
+That party would say something like this to the mediator:

-&lt;sup>16 Susan Douglas, n 9.
+16 Susan Douglas, n 9.

-&lt;sup>17 In "The Power of Parties in Mediation: What is the Mediator's Role?", posted on 4 July 2019 on The Australian Dispute Resolution Research Network: https://adrresearch.net/2019/07/04/, the writer created a taxonomy of the types of power that might be present at a mediation.
+17 In "The Power of Parties in Mediation: What is the Mediator's Role?", posted on 4 July 2019 on The Australian Dispute Resolution Research Network: https://adrresearch.net/2019/07/04/, the writer created a taxonomy of the types of power that might be present at a mediation.